ropensci/redland-bindings/R/redland/cran-comments.md

     For the Windows builds only, the "libs" directory contains only the redland.dll files build for each Windows sub-architecture (i385, x64) and is necessary for the redland package to run.
+* Fixed the format of the DOI in the CITATION file so that it resolves properly

 ## Downstream dependencies